Gwinnett County DUI Lawyer

-Following an arrest, you may be required to attend Gwinnett County DUI Court in Georgia, a three-phase intervention program that lasts a minimum of 12 months.
+In cases following an arrest, you may be required to attend Gwinnett County DUI Court in Georgia, a three-phase intervention program that lasts a minimum of 12 months.

 Each phase of the program encompasses educational and vocational components along with substance abuse treatment, all with judicial oversight, providing intervention and serving as an alternative to incarceration.
 The goal of this court is to provide participants with a solid foundation to build upon to become a more productive member of the community.
 This program is challenging and must never ever be participated in without very first taking a look at every choice in your case.

 During plea bargaining in some cases, the possibility of the court might be discussed if you have numerous offenses relating to drugs and/or alcohol and you reside in the state or county where the charges come from.
 The Court system can not require you to enter a Court program.
 It is instead something that you consent to and it is a treatment strategy that you remain in following your conviction, as a probation term.

 A lot of DUI courts in Georgia are set up into a series of stages, with the first stage being the most rigorous.
 After that, court participants are gradually moved up until they reach a graduation date around one year into the program.

 The first stage of this court often consists of the following: weekly appearances in court, drug/alcohol screening, and counseling on both a group and private level.
 Normally individuals are made to sign a fourth amendment waiver granting Court workers complete access to their home and property at all times.
 If any drugs or alcohol are discovered, that is an infraction, which is often followed by an immediate arrest.

 It’s important to note that the DUI Court Program in Georgia is highly intensive and is not the right choice for everybody.
 If you fail to do what you are instructed to, you may face consequences varying from extra community service to jail time.